Applying for a Grant

 Applying for Internal Grants

-The CSI Innovation Circle Grant is an opportunity for four full-time faculty members from diverse areas to come together and form a project and plan.
+The Presidential Innovation Circle Grant is an opportunity for four full-time faculty members from diverse areas to come together and form a project and plan.

-Apllications should be submitted to Kathy Deal in the Office of the President.
+Applications should be submitted to Kathy Deahl in the Office of the President.

 CSI Common Grant Application Form must be used for the following internal (CSI and CSI Foundation) grants.